schreyerpeter/BuoyBuddy/README.md

 # BuoyBuddy

-This app is for buoy groupies who want to keep tabs on their favorite buoys and check on current conditions.
+This app is for buoy groupies who want to keep tabs on their favorite buoys and check on current weather conditions.

 ## Users can:
 1. View a list of buoys within 100 nautical miles of 40°N, 73°W.